Sonnedix in Chile

 Sonnedix began operations in the country with Pica Pilot, a 0.6MW proof-of-feasibility plant that went live in November 2015.
 Followed by St. Julia (3.63MW) in April 2016 and Chuchiñi (3.25MW) in July 2016.

-Sonnedix has a pipeline of development opportunities, including the 170 MW Atacama Project, which has the potential to make a considerable difference in both fulfilling Chile’s renewable energy mandates to have 70% renewables in the country’s energy mix by 2050 and supporting international climate change goals, as it will displace around 200,000 tonnes of carbon dioxide emissions annually.
+Sonnedix has a pipeline of development opportunities, including the 170 MW Atacama Project, currently in its last construction phase, which has the potential to make a considerable difference in both fulfilling Chile’s renewable energy mandates to have 70% renewables in the country’s energy mix by 2050 and supporting international climate change goals, as it will displace around 200,000 tonnes of carbon dioxide emissions annually.